gisel-uninorte/SimpleDistributionPowerFlow.jl/examples/ieee-123/readme.md

 For working topology buses 195, 251, 350 and 451 were automatically pruned because the associated switches were in open state.

 More explanations on specific command arguments can be found in [ieee-4](https://github.com/gisel-uninorte/SimpleDistributionPowerFlow.jl/tree/main/examples/ieee-4) example.

-## For Distributed Generation
-To include DGs you can follow the explanation given in [ieee-13](https://github.com/gisel-uninorte/SimpleDistributionPowerFlow.jl/tree/main/examples/ieee-13) example.